techClick/reactjs-test/README.md

 ![image info](./src/assets/readme/Capture3.png)

 The favourite forecasts will then come up, seen below.
 Here you can also view the details of the city by clicking the city name.
+Clicking the star icons seen below will remove the particular favourite entry from the list.
+The all cities label seen below is also clickable and will bring you to the 'All Cities' table.

 ![image info](./src/assets/readme/Capture4.PNG)

-In the favourites section and the 'all cities' section, you can start a new search by clicking the link seen below.
+In the favourites section and the 'all cities' section, you can start a new search by clicking the 'Search new cities' link seen below.

 ![image info](./src/assets/readme/Capture9.PNG)

 This will bring you to the search screen below.
 Fill in the input with a city name then press the 'search' button seen below.
-This will add the city to the 'all cities' list in image 2.
+This will add the city to the 'all cities' list.

 ![image info](./src/assets/readme/Capture10.PNG)